anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      -
    * - Monitoring and Security Audit
      - sec.mon.004
-     - The Platform **must** secure and protect Audit logs (containing sensitive information) both in-transit and at rest.
+     - The Platform **must** secure and protect audit logs (containing sensitive information) both in-transit and at rest.
      -
    * - Monitoring and Security Audit
      - sec.mon.005
-     - The Platform **must** Monitor and Audit various behaviours of connection and login attempts to detect access attacks and potential access attempts and take corrective actions accordingly.
+     - The Platform **must** monitor and audit various behaviours of connection and login attempts to detect access attacks and potential access attempts and take corrective actions accordingly.
      -
    * - Monitoring and Security Audit
      - sec.mon.006
-     - The Platform **must** Monitor and Audit operations by authorized account access after login to detect malicious operational activity and take corrective actions accordingly.
+     - The Platform **must** monitor and audit operations by authorized account access after login to detect malicious operational activity and take corrective actions accordingly.
      -
    * - Monitoring and Security Audit
      - sec.mon.007
-     - The Platform **must** Monitor and Audit security parameter configurations for compliance with defined security policies.
+     - The Platform **must** monitor and audit security parameter configurations for compliance with defined security policies.
      -
    * - Monitoring and Security Audit
      - sec.mon.008
-     - The Platform **must** Monitor and Audit externally exposed interfaces for illegal access (attacks) and take corrective security hardening measures.
+     - The Platform **must** monitor and audit externally exposed interfaces for illegal access (attacks) and take corrective security hardening measures.
      -
    * - Monitoring and Security Audit
      - sec.mon.009
-     - The Platform **must** Monitor and Audit service handling for various attacks (malformed messages, signalling flooding and replaying, etc.) and take corrective actions accordingly.
+     - The Platform **must** monitor and audit service handling for various attacks (malformed messages, signalling flooding and replaying, etc.) and take corrective actions accordingly.
      -
    * - Monitoring and Security Audit
      - sec.mon.010
-     - The Platform **must** Monitor and Audit running processes to detect unexpected or unauthorized processes and take corrective actions accordingly.
+     - The Platform **must** monitor and audit running processes to detect unexpected or unauthorized processes and take corrective actions accordingly.
      -
    * - Monitoring and Security Audit
      - sec.mon.011
-     - The Platform **must** Monitor and Audit logs from infrastructure elements and workloads to detected anomalies in the system components and take corrective actions accordingly.
+     - The Platform **must** monitor and audit logs from infrastructure elements and workloads to detected anomalies in the system components and take corrective actions accordingly.
      -
    * - Monitoring and Security Audit
      - sec.mon.012
-     - The Platform **must** Monitor and Audit Traffic patterns and volumes to prevent malware download attempts.
+     - The Platform **must** monitor and audit traffic patterns and volumes to prevent malware download attempts.
      -
    * - Monitoring and Security Audit